BlueBrain/Molsys-MetabolicModel/EnergyCostMultiscaleProject/README.md

 - Shichkova et al. (2023) "Breakdown and rejuvenation of aging brain energy metabolism"
 - Farina et al. (2024) "A Multiscale Electro-Metabolic Model of a Rat Neocortical Circuit Reveals the Impact of Ageing on Central Cortical Layers"
 - Neurodamus: https://doi.org/10.5281/zenodo.8075201

+---

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) 2024 Blue Brain Project/EPFL